 Add the of configuration our test plan will look like this-

 When we perform an operation like clicking a button, several HTTP requests are sent to the server.
 While scripting we need to create all these requests, in order to determine the time taken for processing the requests.
-One way of doing this is to add different HTTP request and configure them with values like – URL, Port, request type(Get, Put, Post, Delete etc), request body, request Header etc. But this can get very cumbersome unless we are required to test very limited requests or need to test a particular HTTP request.
+One way of doing this is to add different HTTP requests and configure them with values like – URL, Port, request type(Get, Put, Post, Delete, etc), request body, request Header, etc. But this can get very cumbersome unless we are required to test very limited requests or need to test a particular HTTP request.

 To perform this efficiently JMeter provides us an HTTP(s) Test Script Recorder, using which we can record scripts in JMeter directly by performing operations on a browser.
 Check our tutorial on recording scripts Record and Playback in JMeter.

 Once we get hold of recording scripts, we can select a transaction controller like “Launch application” from the Target Controller of the HTTP(s) Test Script Recorder and perform the operations like launching the web application on the configured browser, the different HTTP requests will get added to the selected Controller.

 We can add Timers between two transaction controllers to introduce think time like a timer with 3 seconds timeout value can be introduced between “Launch application” and “Search a Keyword” controllers to simulate the time a user takes to process the response and type a keyword to search.

 In order to store and analyze the test results, we can different types of listeners studied in our tutorial – Listeners in JMeter.

 Before performing the test with an actual number of users we need to dry run the test with a very small number of users in order to validate the correctness of the script.